amarouni/incubator-livy/assembly/README.md

 Unzip the tar and build the docker image using the `sparkbase_Dockerfile

 # TODO
-- Replace manual copy and build by https://github.com/spotify/dockerfile-maven to integrate the docker image build with the Maven lifecycle
 - Automate base image build (spark base image)
 - Add a dependencies layer